gilb/smart_card_FF_plugin/README.txt

-Plugins for install are in the download section : http://github.com/gilb/SmartC/downloads
+Plugins ready for installation are in the download section

 Compatibilities :